sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 ReadRight:
     LDA CNTRLRONE        ; load either a 0 or a 1
     AND #%00000001       ; AND with binary 1
-    BEQ EndReadRight     ; if we don’t use a CMP operation before BEQ, it will branch if the value is equal to zero
+    CMP #0
+    BEQ EndReadRight     ; branch to the end of the subroutine if button wasn't pressed

     LDX #$00
     LDY #$00